 The relevant question for any Indigenous community in any country is not whether their government has a Palantir contract.
 It is: what happens to the data your community submits to government agencies downstream?
 What legal frameworks govern who can access it, and under what conditions?
 What does a change in government or policy make possible with data that already exists?

-Data submitted in good faith under a trusted administration can be accessed and used differently under a future one.
+Data submitted under a trusted administration can be accessed and used differently by a future one.
 That is true in any jurisdiction.
 Knowing what you submit, to whom, under what legal framework, and with what downstream risk is a data sovereignty practice regardless of which country you are in.

 Sources